stuntrally/stuntrally3/docs/Building.md

 Start this Python script, e.g. in terminal by:
 `python3 ./build-sr3-Linux.py`

-## 4. Start StuntRally3
+## 5. Start StuntRally3

 If build succeeded, go into `sr3/bin/Release`
 and start the executable:
 `./sr-editor3` - for SR3 Track Editor
 `./stuntrally3` - for SR3 game

-## 5. Running
+## 6. Running

 For any crashes or issues, check logs inside:
 `/home/user/.config/stuntrally3`
-it has current logs and configs (_ed for SR3 Track Editor, without for SR3 game):
+it has current logs:
 ```
-editor.cfg - editor options
-game.cfg - game options

 Ogre.log - log from game
 Ogre_ed.log - log from editor

-ogre.cfg - Ogre start window, Render Systems setup
-ogre_ed.cfg - same, for editor

-MyGUI.log - MyGui logs from game and editor
-MyGUI_ed.log
 ```

-My folder tree with all key paths and files is at end of [Building-old](Building-old.md).
+More info and my folder tree with all key paths and files is at end of [Building-old](Building-old.md#9-running).